Old Church Rooms

 Places of Interest

-Radyr Woods – a nature reserve and amenity area, covers 14 acres with a variety of wildlife, habitat, ponds, springs and heathland, including a medieval cooking mound.
-This area is managed by the Radyr Community Council and maintained by the Radyr Woods Wardens.
-See the Radyr Woods webpage.
+- Radyr Woods – a nature reserve and amenity area, covers 14 acres with a variety of wildlife, habitat, ponds, springs and heathland, including a medieval cooking mound.
+This area is managed by the Radyr Community Council and maintained by the volunteer Radyr Woods Wardens.

-Dan y Bryn Woods – A woodland area in the heart of the Dan y Bryn housing estate left as a nature reserve for woodpeckers, jays and owls.
-The occasional fox is seen here.
-More details on the R&M CC page.
+- Dan y Bryn Woods – A woodland area in the heart of the Dan y Bryn housing estate left as a nature reserve for woodpeckers, jays and owls.
+The occasional fox is also seen here.

-Taff Trail – a river walk along the River Taff – North to Merthyr Tydfil and south the city of Cardiff can be accessed across the river bridge at Radyr Station or the footbridge by Gleynyys Farm in Morganstown..
+- Taff Trail – a river walk along the River Taff – North to Merthyr Tydfil and south the city of Cardiff can be accessed across the river bridge at Radyr Station or the footbridge by Gleynyys Farm in Morganstown..

-Forest Farm Wildlife Reserve – On the other side of the river Taff is an area preserved for wildlife which can be observed from a purpose built hide.
-See photographs of wildlife around Radyr and Morganstown by clicking the Reserve webpage.
+- Forest Farm Wildlife Reserve – On the other side of the river Taff is an area preserved for wildlife which can be observed from a purpose built hide.

-Skateboard Park – An area of Mound field (Adjacent to Pugh’s Garden Centre in Morganstown) has been designated for skateboarding with a specially designed skate park.
+- Skateboard Park – An area of Mound field (Adjacent to Pugh’s Garden Centre in Morganstown) has been designated for skateboarding with a specially designed skate park.

 Play Areas for Children – There are four area with play facilities for children – football and skateboarding at The Mound Fields Morganstown, Swings and slides at Radyr Gardens, Radyr Sidings and Parc Radur.
 There is a hard standing area with goal and netball post at Radyr Gardens and Parc Radur for all weather play.
 There is a kick about area in Pentwyn.
 See the village map for a better sense of where these sites are.